-As written in Measure A, if advance payment is required to get a project started, grantees may request advancement of funds up to 50% of the grant award.
-Grantees must provide a spending plan demonstrating when funds will be spent and for what purposes. (e.g. shown within the project timeline and budget.)
+As provided for in Measure A, if advance payment is necessary to get a project started, grantees may request advancement of funds up to 50% of the grant award.
+Advancement of funds requires Grantees to establish a separate fund or account for deposit of RPOSD advance funds.